-Habitat houses open doors
+Habitat houses open doors to new opportunities

 When opportunity knocks, the door at which it stands matters.